-Flow rate||4 gallons per minute|
+|Flow rate||4 gallons per minute|

->

-> 4. Camplux 10L Outdoor Portable Propane Tankless Water Heater
+4. Camplux 10L Outdoor Portable Propane Tankless Water Heater

->

-> If you enjoy outdoor life — camping, boating, or a sunny day in the garden — this unit might be for you.
+If you enjoy outdoor life such as camping, boating, or a sunny day in the garden, this unit might be for you.
 Camplux designed this boiler as a portable water heater.
 It essentially consists of the “tank,” a pipe for inlet water, and a hose connected to a showerhead.

->

-> What’s great about this unit is that two D cell batteries power its propane gas ignition.
+What’s great about this unit is that two D cell batteries power its propane gas ignition.
 This allows you to use it anywhere, even while going off grid camping.
 It also features an Eco/Full switch.

->

-> It includes a few simple safety features: a flame failure device, dry combustion protection, as well as an anti-freezing system.
-Considering its power, it’s surprisingly compact and lightweight — easy to move around.
+It includes a few simple safety features: a flame failure device, dry combustion protection, as well as an anti-freezing system.
+Considering its power, it’s surprisingly compact and lightweight, making it easy to move around.

->

-> Lastly, it comes with a gas inlet connector, plus a stainless steel vent pipe.
-It also has a more than ample flow rate of 2.64 gallons per minute.
+Finally, it comes with a gas inlet connector, plus a stainless steel vent pipe.
+It has a more than ample flow rate of 2.64 gallons per minute.